emacsmirror/ace-mc/README.md

 `ace-jump-line-mode`.

 Once you enter a query char, you'll be prompted for locations to add `multiple-cursor-mode` cursors.
-You'll be continually prompted for more locations to add characters until you exit out of it by pressing
+If a cursor is already at the location, it'll be removed.
+You'll be continually prompted for more locations to add or remove cursors until you exit out of it by pressing
-<kbd>Enter</kbd> or <kbd>Esc</kbd> or anything really that's not alphabetic.
+<kbd>Enter</kbd> or <kbd>Esc</kbd> or anything really that's not

-Both commands also act differently when the you have an active region.
+alphabetic.

 When you have an active region, no "query char" is prompted for.
 Instead, you just get a list of locations that match the text in your region.